geukuei88/Supply-Chain-Data-Warehouse-Analytics-for-Resource-Distribution-SQL-Project-/README.md

 ## Project Status

-Project 1 is completed as a structured SQL Data Warehousing and Analytics project with ongoing enhancements for advanced analytics and BI integration.
+- Project 1 is completed as a structured SQL Data Warehousing with ongoing enhancements for advanced analytics and BI integration.
-Project 2 is in **Planning Phase** - 0% complete, 100% scoped.
+- Project 2 is in **Planning Phase** - 0% complete, 100% scoped.

 ---